Policy Evaluation in Continuous MDPs with Efficient Kernelized Gradient Temporal Difference: Conclusion

 Now, we may use Assumption \ref{as:mean_variance_td} [cf. \eqref{eq:projected_quasi_sg_variance}] regarding the finite conditional moments of the projected stochastic quasi-gradient to the last term in \eqref{eq:projected_fsgd_suboptimality5} so that it may be replaced by its upper-estimate, which together with \eqref{eq:convexity} simplifies to

-It remains to analyze $v_t$, the directional error associated with using stochastic quasi-gradients rather than stochastic gradients.
-In doing so, we derive the fact that the sub-optimality $\|V_t - V^*\|$ is intrinsically coupled to the auxiliary sequence $(z_{t+1} - \bar{\delta}_t)$, which is the focus of Lemma \ref{lemma:iterate_relations}\eqref{lemma:per_iterate_td_average}.
-Proceed by applying the Cauchy-Schwartz inequality to \eqref{eq:quasi_gradient_error}, which allows us to write
+We need to analyze $v_t$, the directional error associated with using stochastic quasi-gradients rather than stochastic gradients.
+In doing so, we derive the fact that the sub-optimality $\|V_t - V^*\|$ is intrinsically coupled to the auxiliary sequence $(z_{t+1} - \bar{\delta}_t)$, the focus of Lemma \ref{lemma:iterate_relations}\eqref{lemma:per_iterate_td_average}.
+Proceed by applying Cauchy-Schwartz to \eqref{eq:quasi_gradient_error}, which allows us to write

 Note that $2a b \leq \rho a^2 + b^2/\rho $ for $\rho, a,b>0$, which we apply to \eqref{eq:quasi_gradient_error2} with $a= |z_{t+1}- \bar{\delta}_t | $, $b=\alpha_t \|\gamma \kappa(\bby_t, \cdot) - \kappa(\bbx_t,\cdot)\|_{\ccalH} \| V_t -V^* \|_{\ccalH}$, and $\rho = \beta_t$ so that \eqref{eq:quasi_gradient_error2} becomes